-Olathe police had provided the Franklin County Sheriff's Department with an address to check Friday, but Caldwell declined to say whether it was the same address where the bodies were found Monday.
+Olathe police had provided the Franklin County Sheriff's Department with an address to check Friday, but Caldwell declined to say whether it was the same address where the bodies

 The missing baby doesn't meet the criteria for an Amber Alert, Caldwell said, but didn't go into details.